Contains the active ingredient omeprazole

 Tell your doctor if you notice any of the following and they worry you:

-The above list includes the more common side effects.
 These side effects are usually mild.

-Tell your doctor immediately if you notice any of the following:
+Tell your doctor as soon as possible if you notice any of the following:

-muscle pain or weakness
+muscle pain or weakness, or joint pain

 changes in sleep patterns